JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 (Formerly ``vnFilter_user``)

-User-specified filter kernel (Ignored unless filterType is 'user').
+User-specified filter kernel (Ignored unless :ref:`filterType` is 'user').

+Your filtered samples will be the output of a convolution of your raw samples with this kernel.
+You must specify this if and only if your :ref:`filterType` is ``'user'``.

 **Default** is empty.